batinicaz/app-server-oci/README.md

 - :mag_right: [FullTextRSS](https://github.com/heussd/fivefilters-full-text-rss-docker/tree/master) for converting partial feeds into full feeds for use in FreshRSS
 - :bird: [Nitter](https://github.com/zedeus/nitter) for providing RSS feeds for Twitter
 - :alien: [Redlib](https://github.com/redlib-org/redlib) for browsing Reddit
+- :card_index_dividers: [Planka](https://github.com/plankanban/planka) for task management
-- :globe_with_meridians: Nginx to serve FreshRSS and reverse proxy to FullTextRSS and Nitter
+- :globe_with_meridians: Nginx to serve FreshRSS and reverse proxy to other services
 - :closed_lock_with_key: [Tailscale](https://github.com/tailscale/tailscale) for management (SSH removed)

 Along with the following config tweaks: